Ozzypig/Modules/README.md

 ### Documentation

-To build the for this project, you need [Lua 5.1](https://lua.org) and LDoc; [Python 3.7](https://www.python.org/) and the libraries in [requirements-docs.txt](requirements-docs.txt), which are easily installed using [pip](https://pip.pypa.io/en/stable/).
+To build the documentation for this project, you need [Lua 5.1](https://lua.org) and [LDoc](https://github.com/stevedonovan/LDoc) (both of these available in [Lua for Windows](https://github.com/rjpcomputing/luaforwindows)); additionally [Python 3.7](https://www.python.org/) and the libraries in [requirements-docs.txt](requirements-docs.txt), which can be installed easily using [pip](https://pip.pypa.io/en/stable/).

-On a Debian-based operating system, like Ubuntu, you can perhaps use these shell commands to install all the required dependencies for the docs:
+On a Debian-based operating system, like Ubuntu, you can perhaps use these shell commands to install all the required dependencies:

 ```sh
 $ sudo apt update